AD Architecture

 3. For each reachable primitive, call its linearization rule.

-4. Emit new local linear nodes into the new graph.
+4. Emit tangent-flow nodes into the strictly-linear graph.

 6. Skip unreachable tangent flow with zero propagation.